numberscope/frontscope/doc/making-a-visualizer.md

 described below, but you won't be able to prompt the user for corrections at that point.

--   **p5 Visualizer Template:** Make sure that the step size is positive.
+-   **p5 Template:** Make sure that the step size is positive.
--   **Differences:** Make sure that the number of terms is at least the number of levels.
+-   **Differences:** Make sure that the number of terms is positive or zero, the number of levels is positive, and the number of terms is at least the number of levels.

 #### 🔩️ Inhabit a page element _(advanced)_